darrynv/dangeroo/dangeroo-mem0-mcp/docs/dangeroo-mcp-technical.md

 # Dangeroo MCP Server Technical Documentation

-This document provides detailed technical information about the Dangeroo MCP Server implementation, focusing on how it integrates with the FastAPI service, ChromaDB, and Neo4j.
+This document provides detailed technical information about the Dangeroo MCP Server implementation, focusing on how it integrates with the FastAPI service, Qdrant, and Neo4j.

 ## MCP Server Implementation